HyImpulse: Engines

 The hybrid rocket engine uses a paraffin-based fuel and liquid oxygen.
 On 4 September 2023 HyImpulse completed its ninth hot fire test campaign.
 With the successful completion of the testing, HyImpulse qualified its HyPLOX-75 hybrid rocket motor for flight.
 The motor will be used aboard the SR75 and SL1 first and second stages.

 Launch sites

 On 28 July 2023, the United Kingdom's UK Civil Aviation Authority (CAA) granted HyImpulse permission to launch its SR75 rocket for the first time from SaxaVord Spaceport in Scotland between 1 December 2023 and 30 November 2024.
-Although SaxaVord is yet to receive its spaceport licence, the CAA has confirmed that the spaceport will not need the licence to host the suborbital SR75 flight due to the 47-kilometre max altitude being targeted and the size of the rocket's engine.
-However, in November 2023 it was announced that the SR75 maiden flight will take place in March 2024 from the Koonibba Test Range in Australia, operated by Southern Launch.
+However, in November 2023 it was announced that the SR75 maiden flight would take place in March 2024 from the Koonibba Test Range in Australia, operated by Southern Launch, eventually taking place on 3 May 2024.